AP - Advanced Placement

 Central AP Info

 The Advanced Placement Program (AP) began at Central in 1994.
-Sophomores, juniors and seniors are eligible for AP courses.
-AP coursework allows your student to dig deeper into specific subjects that interest them while developing their creativity and problem-solving skills.
-AP classes cover a wide range of topics representative of college study in a particular subject.
-We are proud of our successful AP program; Central students have received 2,859 credit-qualifying exam scores over the past 5 years.
+AP coursework allows students to dig deeper into specific subjects that interest them while developing their creativity and problem-solving skills.
+AP classes cover a wide range of topics representative of college study in a particular subject, and offer the opportunity to obtain college credit while at Central.

-AP classes are offered individually and provide a commitment to advanced curriculum.
-Teachers have the flexibility to design the course while meeting Collegeboard instructional standards, ensuring the class can be tailor-fit for the school in which it is offered.
+Central provides a variety of AP offerings for 9th-12th grade students.
+Teachers design the course while meeting Collegeboard instructional standards, ensuring the class can be tailor-fit for the school in which it is offered.

+AP classes provide a commitment to advanced curriculum, both in pace and content.
 There is no entrance requirement, although a prerequisite course may be necessary in preparation for the AP class.
 The student should be academically ready and highly motivated to engage in the rigors of the scope and depth of the AP course.
-Administered by the College Board, AP courses are standardized nationally.
-Exams are administered in May and graded externally.
-If students test well, college credits are awarded at nearly all colleges in the United States and Canada.

 Many students ask "What is the difference between AP and IB?"
 A comparison of AP and IB is found by clicking the link on the right side bar.
 Also, find links to a few Minnesota colleges and universities' course award policies for AP and IB.